open-socialism/open-socialism-site/introduction.md

 #### The propaganda of DC

-The propaganda of DC is interesting in that it is the most complex that has been seen.
+The propaganda of DC is interesting in that it is the most complex that has existed.

 ##### DC is fair and equitable.
 Anyone can through work become rich and each individual has freedom and equal rights.